 ‘CLOSE_WAIT‘ state means the other end of the connection has been closed while the local end is still waiting for the application to close.

 The problem is that a program running on the local machine is not closing the socket.
 It is not a TCP tuning issue.
 A connection can stay in ‘CLOSE_WAIT’ forever while the program holds the connection open.
 So mostly this issue happens due to an application bug.
-However, if TCP/IP parameters are not properly set, closed TCP/IP connections will stay for a very long time in various ‘CLOSE’ states which take file descriptors from the process.
-In order to solve this problem, sometimes it is necessary to tune TCP/IP parameters in /etc/sysctl.conf (such as those net.ipv4.tcp_xxx parameters), so that TCP/IP connections are closed in a short amount of time, please contact Oracle customer support to troubleshoot the issue.
+However if TCP/IP parameters are not properly set, closed TCP/IP connections will stay for a very long time in various ‘CLOSE’ states which take file descriptors from the process.
+In order to solve this problem, sometimes it is necessary to tune TCP/IP parameters in /etc/sysctl.conf (such as those net.ipv4.tcp_xxx parameters), so that TCP/IP connections are closed in a short amount of time.